faressma/eXpav/README.md

 ###### Troubleshootings

-If you don't succeed to connect (the step after pairing), it might comes from your bluetooth daemon not running in compatibility mode.
+If you don't succeed to connect (the step after pairing), it might comes from your Bluetooth daemon not running in compatibility mode.
 On Fedora distribution, it's a known problem.

-To run your Bluetooth deamon in compatibility mode, open your Bluetooth.service configuration file.
+To run your Bluetooth deamon in compatibility mode, open your bluetooth.service configuration file.
 You can locate it running `systemctl status bluetooth`.
 Usually, it's located in `/usr/lib/systemd/system/bluetooth.service`.

 Your `ExecStart` variable should have the `-C` option at the end of the line:
 ```